 The first construction was built in the 6th century, but it was reconstructed in numerous occasions up until the 11th century.
 The fortress was severely damaged by an earthquake in 1963 that destroyed 80% of Skopje and reconstructed only recently.

 In spite of the extensive history of this fortress, it does look quite new.
-Although the restoration did a great job, I particularly felt that it looked a very recent construction.
-I couldn’t find any access to the interior, so I could enjoy the exterior walls.
+Although the restoration did a great job, I personally felt that it looked a very recent construction.
+I couldn’t find any access to the interior, so I could only enjoy the exterior walls.

 You may have noticed by now that Skopje is full of statues.
 The truth is that you will find statues absolutely everywhere around the city: bridges, streets, fountains, buildings…. there are hundreds of statues in the city centre alone!